sooriyaarachchi/pybites.github.io-src/content/guest-promotions-large-corportations.md

 Second thing: Don't just stop at your job responsibilities, make it your mission to learn about how to improve your environment.
 I know this is broad, but that's the point.
 If it means learning a new programming language, a new tool, or new methodologies, it's on you to stay up to date with your chosen profession and how you can apply recent developments to your environment.
 Not only is it good for you, but keeping your department and organization up-to-date can even make it resilient to future complications.

-Some have a core set of values against which they'll evaluate what you're delivering.
+Some businesses have a core set of values against which they'll evaluate what you're delivering.
 These tend to be "esoteric" things like "innovation that matters", usually very abstract and hard to measure (this is likely on purpose).
 To use this phrase as an example, who is the innovation supposed to matter to? your clients? your coworkers? the "business"?

 Other organizations will rate you on specific measurable criteria.
 This brings the problem of understanding which criteria matters to your job role.
 For example, while it might mean a lot to you personally that you've made 5000 commits (more than anyone else) to the most important codebase the company owns, maybe the company wants to optimize dollars spent building code.
 In this case you just cost the company more money than everyone else, and therefore had the worst job performance.

 Other companies will instead have a list of specific criteria for each of the "steps" in your career ladder.
 Keep in mind though that this ladder is for the career that your job category falls into, not necessarily the one that YOU want to climb.
 The criteria could also be abstract concepts, like step 1 would be "implements the vision", while step 2 is "interprets the vision", and step 3 is "has vision".
-And yes, there are all kinds of jokes you can make about what you need to do have visions, but this is a real thing I've seen in several places.
+And yes, there are all kinds of jokes you can make about what you need to do to have visions, but this is a real thing I've seen in several places.

 It's very important that you first understand how to provide value inside your company.
 Which is not to say that it works the same inside your organization, or even your department.
 Usually there's other "flavoring" added to each of those items depending on where you work, who you work for, who they report to, and even who they report to.

 Make sure you find mentors or other folks in the organization that have gone through several steps in the ladder WHILE WORKING AT YOUR COMPANY.
 They can help you understand what matters.
 Your manager can help point you to these folks, and if not, a peer manager should have some input as well.

 ## Performance Reviews
-Ok, now that you you've determined how value is measured, it's important to make your performance reviews, especially the written ones, are all about how you deliver on that value.
+Ok, now that you you've determined how value is measured, it's important to make your performance reviews, especially the written ones, all about how you deliver on that value.
 Sometimes you won't be able to put things in the same terms, but that's where you talk to your manager and ask for advice.
 Don't forget to mention any research or studies you completed, even if their conclusions were not what you expected.

 Performance reviews are not a place to hold back, this is where you get to be a rockstar.
 Being humble will not help you here.
 You don't need to write an essay, bullet lists are usually better.
 You could categorize the bullets by your organization's criteria, if it helps.